-Haas Green Team and Chou Hall Zero Waste Initiative Zero Waste at Berkeley Haas
+Chou Hall Zero Waste Initiative and Green Team at Berkeley Haas

-Chou Hall is a Zero Waste building.
-By creating a space in which landfill is neither created nor disposed of the Berkeley Haas community is reducing its carbon footprint and deliberately raising awareness.
+Chou Hall has been deemed the greenest academic building in the nation, and is the first certified zero waste academic building in the world.
+By creating a space in which landfill is neither created nor disposed of, the Berkeley Haas community is reducing its carbon footprint and causing building users to think deeper about the life cycle of their waste.
 Chou Hall is the first drop in an ecosystem-wide ripple, that will become a wave, and eventually a tide of change.
-The building will serve as a model for environmental sustainability at UC Berkeley and represents a critical step toward the University of California’s Zero Waste by 2020 and Carbon Neutrality by 2025 goals.
+The building serves as a model for environmental sustainability at UC Berkeley and represents a critical step toward the University of California’s Zero Waste by 2020 and Carbon Neutrality by 2025 goals.

 TRUE Zero Waste Certification

-- Chou Hall is on track to be the first business school to receive TRUE Zero Waste certification (in the Fall of 2018)
+- Chou Hall is the first business school in the world to receive the TRUE Zero Waste certification at the highest level, Platinum

 - Click here for the definition of Zero Waste by the Zero Waste International Alliance (ZWIA)